IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 <h3> Step 4: Setup transform and import to load sample data into the newly created table </h3>
 The next step is to load the newly created table, either EVENTS or FCH1 ( in the Db2 warehouse on Cloud) with sample data available from a connected workstation or other source.
 Here we describe the specific steps to load data from a csv sample source file:

-* for life event prediction  analytics, sample data source is [event.csv](../../datasets/event.csv)
+* for life event prediction  analytics, sample data source is [event.csv](./datasets/event.csv)
-* for customer segmentation and customer churn analytics sample data source is [full_customer_history.csv](../../datasets/customer_full_summary_latest.csv)
+* for customer segmentation and customer churn analytics sample data source is [full_customer_history.csv](./datasets/customer_full_summary_latest.csv)

-After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in CP4D and use the resulting data to train scroe and deply score AI/ ML Models CP4D.
+After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in CP4D and use the resulting data to train and deploy a scoring service for these  AI/ ML Models in CP4D.

 This provides a *pattern* for how to get an ICP for Data advanced analytics model to read and use remote data a common situation when CP4D is used to provide scalable analytics using data from an existing Enterprise Data warehouse.